 |Profit and loss account||57,750|

-The temporary branch account now has a nil balance ready for the branch accounting process to be repeated in the next accounting period.
+As can be seen the temporary branch account now has a nil balance ready for the branch accounting process to be repeated in the next accounting period.

 Branch accounting is useful when a business operates a series of distinct branches at different locations as it allows it to produce branch trading and profit and loss accounts and to determine the profitability and effectiveness of each branch.